marcusoftnet/business-card/README.md

 # Marcus Business card

-Now you can npx me. `npx marcusofnet`
+Now you can npx me. `npx marcusoftnet`